cheng-tan/vowpalwabbit.github.io/_guides/contextual_bandits.md

 The command `--cb_explore 4` specifies our examples explore a total of four actions.

->**Note:** This format explores the action space so you must **specify** which algorithm you want to use for exploration.
+>**Note:** This format explores the action space so you must specify which algorithm you want to use for exploration.

->**Note:** The following example format is the same as in the case of `--cb`

 ### Usage

+The following examples use the input format for the `--cb` command example above:

-- `./vw -d train.dat --cb_explore 4 --first 2`
+`./vw -d train.dat --cb_explore 4 --first 2`

-  - In this case, on the first two actions, you take each of the four actions with probability 1/4.
+ In this case, on the first two actions, you take each of the four actions with probability 1/4.

-- `./vw -d train.dat --cb_explore 4 --epsilon 0.2`
+`./vw -d train.dat --cb_explore 4 --epsilon 0.2`

-  - In this case, the prediction of the current learned policy takes with probability 1 - _epsilon_ 80% of the time, and with the remaining 20% epsilon probability, an action is chosen uniformly at random.
+In this case, the prediction of the current learned policy takes with probability 1 - _epsilon_ 80% of the time, and with the remaining 20% epsilon probability, an action is chosen uniformly at random.

-- `./vw -d train.dat --cb_explore 4 --bag 5`
+`./vw -d train.dat --cb_explore 4 --bag 5`

-  - In this case, you use an ensemble approach.
-Take an argument _m_ for `--bag` and train _m_ different policies, i.e., 5 in the above example.
+In this case, you use an ensemble approach.
+Take an argument _m_ for `--bag` and train _m_ different policies (for example `5` in the above example).
 The policies differ because they train on different subsets of data, with each example going to a subset of the _m_ policies.

-- `./vw -d train.dat --cb_explore 4 --cover 3`
+`./vw -d train.dat --cb_explore 4 --cover 3`

-  - In this case, similar to bagging _m_ different policies are trained but unlike bagging the training of these policies is explicitly optimized to result in a diverse set of predictions, choosing all the actions which are not already learned to be bad in a given context.
+This algorithm is a theoretically optimal exploration algorithm.
+Similar to the previous bagging _m_ example, different policies are trained in this case.
+Unlike bagging, the training of these policies is explicitly optimized to result in a diverse set of predictions—choosing all the actions which are not already learned to be bad in a given context.

-  This algorithm is a _theoretically optimal_ exploration algorithm.Read more about it in this <a href="http://arxiv.org/abs/1402.0555" target="_blank">paper</a>.
+For more information and research on this theoretically optimal exploration algorithm see this <a href="http://arxiv.org/abs/1402.0555" target="_blank">paper</a>.

 ### Input format for `--cb_explore_adf`

 `--cb_explore_adf`

 The command `--cb_explore_adf` is different from the other two example cases because the action set changes over time (or we have rich information for each action).
-It best to create features for every (context, action) pair rather than features associated only with context and shared across all actions.

->**Note:** This format explores the action space so you must **specify** which algorithm you want to use for exploration.

-More details on this input format:

 - Each example now spans multiple lines, with one line per action
 - For each action, we have the label information (action, cost, probability), if known.